-(a) In India, the data on class distribution of income is not compiled centrally.
-However, information on consumption inequalities, separately for rural and urban area, based on last three quinquennial Household Consumer Expenditure surveys conducted by National Sample Survey Office (NSSO) in its 61st (July, 2004-June, 2005), 66th (July, 2009-June, 2010) and 68th (July, 2011-June, 2012) round) are available and are given at Annexure-I.
+(a) to (b) In India, the data on class distribution of income is not compiled centrally.
+However, information on Consumption inequalities (in terms of Lorenz ratio), separately for rural and urban area, based on last three quinquennial Household Consumer Expenditure surveys conducted by National Sample Survey Office (NSSO) in its 61st (July, 2004-June, 2005), 66th (July, 2009-June, 2010) and 68th (July, 2011-June, 2012) round) are available and are given at Annexure-I.